SummaTron/SummaTRON-AVA/README.md

 # SummaTRON-AVA
-App for conecting with SummaTRON-API
+Example of implementaion of SummaTRON-API